DescribeCTX/DescribeCTX/User-Study/ReadMe.md

 |6|8|0|
 |5|2|2|
 |5|10|0|
+# User Study via MTurk
+We resort to Amazon Mechanical Turk (MTurk) for an open survey.
+We divide 1,556 data samples into 50 splits (each containing 31 or 32 samples), and send out 300 splits (i.e., 6 for each split).
+Each sample consists of a reference sentence as the question and three synthesized sentences from the three approaches as the answers.
+Users are asked to pick one or more answers that most resemble the question in terms of semantic closeness.
+The order of the three answers is randomly shuffled.
+Each sample is displayed for at least 10 seconds before it can be moved to the next sample.
+For each data split, we also intentionally plug in an additional data sample with one obvious answer and two irrelevant answers.
+If the user chose the irrelevant answers, we consider all his/her ratings invalid and remove them all.
+There are 275 unique users participating in our study, and 174 out of them are considered valid.
+Example survey quesiton can be found in `example.html`.
 # Columns
   ***Permission***: Which permission does the reference sentence describe.
   ***Original Description***: Reference sentences labeled by manual.